 Range: Restaurant pagers have transmission ranges between 150 feet and almost a mile, though it depends on the environment.
 Indoors, pagers usually reach between 150 and 500 feet, but walls can obstruct the range.
 Outdoors, or in large open spaces, pagers can reach as far as 3,000 feet.
 The average restaurant pager has a range of about 300 feet indoors and 1,500 feet outdoors.

 The number of pagers in a set varies, but in general there are between 6 and 20 in a set.
 If you’re getting restaurant pagers for the first time, a set of 10 is the average to manage a dinner rush.
 As a restaurant becomes more successful and attracts more patrons, it could require more pagers.
-Instead of buying a larger set (with another charging station), there is the option of buying additional pagers and controlling all the pagers from a single transmitter.
+Instead of finding a larger set (with another charging station), there is the option of getting additional pagers and controlling all the pagers from a single transmitter.

 Charge station or batteries: Restaurant pagers are generally equipped with rechargeable lithium batteries, so you won’t need to worry about individual batteries and chargers.
 The pagers fit into a docking station that can charge all of them simultaneously via an AC adapter.
 However, some pagers that transmit information from the patrons to waitstaff require individual batteries to operate.